TheOdinProject/curriculum/foundations/the_back_end/introduction_to_frameworks.md

 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, clicking the small arrow to the left of the question will reveal the answers.

 * What are the four general tasks that developers have to handle?
-* What problems does frameworks solve?
+* What problems do frameworks solve?
 * Name some popular front-end and back-end frameworks.
 * Describe the process of choosing a framework.